 The Company measures certain financial assets and liabilities at fair value on a recurring basis.
 GAAP provides a fair value hierarchy that prioritizes the inputs to valuation techniques used to measure fair value.
-The hierarchy gives the highest priority to quoted prices in active markets for identical assets and liabilities ("Level 1"), the next priority is given to quoted prices for similar assets or liabilities in active markets or quoted prices for identical or similar assets or liabilities in markets that are not active, that is, markets in which there are few transactions for the asset or liability ("Level 2") and the lowest priority to unobservable inputs ("Level 3").
+The hierarchy gives the highest priority to quoted prices in active markets for identical assets and liabilities ("Level 1"), the next priority is given to quoted prices for similar assets or liabilities in active markets that are not active, that is, markets in which there are few transactions for the asset or liability ("Level 2") and the lowest priority to unobservable inputs ("Level 3").
 See Note 6 for fair value information related to the Company's derivative liability, which is the only asset or liability carried at fair value by the Company on a recurring basis at December 31, 2012.